Semi-interval Comparison Constraints in Query Containment and Their Impact on Certain Answer Computation: A new Containment Test for RSI1 containing query and CQAC contained query

-The recursive rules of the Datalog query depend only on the containing query, $Q_1$.
+\item [3.]
+Four unary IDB predicates for each constant, $c$, that appears in an AC in $Q_1$, we call them $I_{\theta c}$ and $J_{\theta c}$, where $\theta$ is either $\leq$ or $\geq$. \item [4.]
+A Boolean IDB predicate called $Q_1^{Datalog}$, which is the query predicate. \squishend The recursive rules of the Datalog query depend only on the containing query, $Q_1$.
 The non-recursive rules take into account a finite set of {\em relevant semi-interval (SI) ACs} and we also call them {\em dependent rules} or {\em link rules}.
 The relevant SI ACs are typically ACs that are in the closure of ACs in the contained query, but not necessarily\footnote{the fact that there are other options will be clear later when we discuss about constructing rewritings }.
-Moreover, for convenience of reference, we divide the basic rules into three kinds: {\em mapping rules, coupling rules,} and a single {\em query rule}, which is a slightly modified mapping rule which is fired only once.
+Moreover, for convenience of reference, we divide the recursive rules into three kinds: {\em mapping rules, coupling rules,} and a single {\em query rule}, which is fired only once.

 We describe the construction of the recursive rules of the Datalog query: